Loot (2012 film): Production

-Later, Sugust Malla was chosen to star in the film.
+Later, Saugat Malla was chosen to star in the film.
 Malla improvised the character and changed his name from "Kale" to "Haku Kale" but it took a while for Basnet to approve the name change.
 Bijaya Adhikari of the Living wrote; "a nickname that today generates an imagery of one of the most memorable characters in modern Nepali cinema".
 Whenever Basnet sent page of ideas to both Dayahang Rai, and Malla, Rai made a "few touch-ups here and there" but Malla was "brutal" with the ideas.
 Malla said when he sent a page of ideas but when he got them back "it would be more than what I [Basnet] would have sent him".
 When the cinematographer Purushottam Pradhan was engaged for the project, things "took a whole new turn".
 He suggested to Basnet; "Don't confine yourself ...
 Think big.
 People aren't going to watch this film in a 17-inch screen.
 Imagine a theater screen."

 Basnet wanted the film to be filmed in a guerilla style format but later it "exploded into a full-length film-making process backed up by professionals standing by at all levels".
 Basnet wanted to shoot Loot at locations that had never been filmed before.
 The production crew searched for "the dirt, the puddles, the dust and the gore of the city that is originally hidden from day-to-day life" because Basnet felt those locations would "do justice to the script".
 The crew faced several problems when filming in tall buildings.
 The crew had to "stand on ledges without any safety equipment while handling the camera" and Basnet also said they were very nervous while filming and at the same time they "were trying hard not to look down".

 Surendra Poudel, the film's editor, had "doubts about the ending of the film"; he said: "Will the 'nine minutes' of the film's ending put people on the edge of their seats?
 Can this mystery work?"
 Basnet replied with "If there is enough built-up for the story, people will stay back to understand the film".
 Load shedding was a major problem during the post-production phase.
 The power inverter only worked for about two to three hours, which "wasn't enough to edit and render the movie".